Washington (CNN) -- Police in Cyprus arrested Tuesday an 11th suspect in an alleged Russian spy ring in the United States.

 Robert Christopher Metsos, 55, was arrested in Lanarca after an Interpol "red notice" was served on him, Cypriot police told CNN.
 He was traveling on a Canadian passport and was about to board a flight to Budapest, Hungary.

 He has been released on bail pending further proceedings but is not allowed to leave the country, police said.
 Metsos faces extradition to the United States.

-His disappearance came two days after the U.S. Justice Department announced the arrest of 10 people on charges of being Russian agents involved in a long-term mission in the United States.
+The U.S. Justice Department announced Monday that 10 people were arrested on charges of being Russian agents involved in a long-term mission in the United States.

-The other defendant, identified in a court document as Anna Chapman, was denied bail.
-No additional hearings have been scheduled.
+The other defendant, identified in a court document as Anna Chapman, was denied bail, and her next hearing was scheduled for July 27.

-"We do not understand the reasons why the U.S. Department of Justice has made a public statement in the spirit of the Cold War," said a statement on the ministry's website.
+"We do not understand the reasons why the U.S. Department of Justice has made a public statement in the spirit of the Cold War," said the statement, posted on the ministry's website.
 "Such incidents have occurred in the past, when our relations were on the rise.
 In any case it is regrettable that all these things are happening on the background of the 'reset' in Russian-U.S. relations announced by the U.S. administration."

-The Justice Department said the suspects were supposed to have recruited intelligence agents but were not directly involved in obtaining U.S. secrets themselves.
+The Justice Department said the suspects were supposed to recruit intelligence agents, but were not directly involved in obtaining U.S. secrets themselves.
 They were charged with acting as agents of a foreign government, and nine also were charged with conspiracy to commit money laundering.

 The charges include conspiracy to act as an agent of a foreign government without notifying the U.S. attorney general, a crime that carries a maximum penalty of five years in prison, the Justice Department said.
 Conspiracy to commit money laundering has a maximum penalty of 20 years in prison.

-CNN's Terry Frieden, Jill Dougherty, Michael Schwartz, Arkady Irshenko, Elise Labott and Carol Jordan contributed to this report.
+CNN's Terry Frieden, Jill Dougherty, Michael Schwartz, Arkady Irshenko and Carol Jordan contributed to this report.